wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/load_imbalance.md

 **[A.2.p2.1]** You have a 4-core computer where each core computes at speed 1000 Gflop/sec.
 You are told that a 10-task parallel program has 30 idle core seconds in total when executed on that computer.
 All tasks have the same work.
 What is the task work in  Gflop?
+Show your work and reasoning, and in particular write and solve a simple equation where the task work is the unknown.
 You can double-check your answer with the simulation app above.
 <div class="ui accordion fluid">
   <div class="title">